mindaffect/Headset/README.md

   <img src="images/pellet+holder_top.jpg" alt="alt text" width="200"/>

  4. 8 3mm x 8mm screws + bolts.
 To hold the vertical piece and the expandable side pieces you will need 8 small bolts+screws.
  5. Left spring piece.
 The headband must stretch to fit different head-sizes.
 This with the spring pieces.
-You should print with rubber-like material the [sprint-left](spring-left.stl)
+You should print with rubber-like flexible material the [sprint-left](spring-left.stl)
  6. Right spring piece.
 The headband must stretch to fit different head-sizes.
 This with the spring pieces.
-You should print with rubber-like material the [sprint-right](spring-right.stl)
+You should print with rubber-like flexible material the [sprint-right](spring-right.stl)
  7. Forehead strap.
 The forehead strap goes over the forehead between the 2 spring pieces.
 This should be a strap of approx 20mm x 300mm and ~1mm thick.
 If using the spring-pieces it does not *need* to be elasticated, though that may be more comfortable.
  8. (Option)  Instead of using the left/right spring pieces,
  9. 8 Electrode-Pellets.
 These sliver/sliver-chloride pellets provide the connection between the snap-connector wire and the water sponge.
 For this design we have used the *Thought Technology SA9329*  pellets for ECG.
 These can be ordered from [biomedical.com](https://bio-medical.com/ekgecg-pellets-for-sa9329.html)